bugbytesinc/Hashgraph/README.md

 ## Build Requirements
-This project relies protobuf support found in .net core 6, previous versions of the .net core framework will not work.
-(At the time of this writing we are in [6.0.101](https://dotnet.microsoft.com/download/dotnet-core/6.0))
+This project relies on [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 Visual Studio is not required to build the library, however the project references the [NSec.Cryptography](https://nsec.rocks/) library, which